DIETARY SYSTEMS AND CONCEPTS

 The Atkins diet, as it was called, emphasized high fats and oils, very low carbohydrates and some vegetables as the basis of the diet.
 Fruit was also excluded for the most part, as are all sugars.
 The strict version of his diet was ketogenic, which means it caused the body to begin to burn some of its proteins for energy, which is helpful for a few people and definitely causes weight loss and other benefits, especially for those who are hypoglycemic and some diabetics.

-Since Pritikin, there have been other low-fat approaches, which all suffer from the same shortcomings as the Pritikin approach.
-Fats are very important for our health and should not be cut out of the diet.
+Pritikin Diet.
+This is a very low-fat approach to diet.
+It is an inadequate diet and somewhat dangerous, and not worth discussing any more than this.
+Since Dr. Pritikin, there have been other low-fat approaches, all of which suffer from the same shortcomings as the Pritikin approach.
+Fats are very important for our health and should not be sharply restricted.

 MEGAVITAMIN THERAPY